KBDevLab/RideOut/README.md

-# RideOut App
+# Rideout App

-**RideOut** is a web application designed for enthusiasts of motorcycles, mini bikes, go-karts, bicycles, scooters, e-bikes, and similar vehicles.
+**Rideout** is a web application designed for enthusiasts of motorcycles, mini bikes, go-karts, bicycles, scooters, e-bikes, and similar vehicles.
 The app allows users to create accounts, discover local events, and securely join private meet-ups.
 Event details, including locations, are only accessible to approved participants, with access controlled via time-sensitive authentication tokens for enhanced privacy and security.

 ---